-- Electricity consumption year on year has reduced, these figures are not significantly affected by the identified degree day fluctuations and generally falls within minor fluctuations year on year however this year's change is associated with the new Aberdare campus efficiencies. - Water consumption has significantly reduced.
-Previous major underground leak at the Ystrad Mynach campus has now been identified and fully repaired. - Gas continues to fluctuate with a 5.08% increase in consumption.
-The result highlights the impact of degree day on gas consumption although efficiencies can be targeted the degree day factor will significantly impact on any year on year comparisons.
+Degree day is a significant factor for year on year energy comparison.
+Electricity consumption year on year has reduced, these figures are not significantly affected by the identified degree day fluctuations and generally falls within minor fluctuations year on year however this year's change is associated with the new Aberdare campus efficiencies.

+- Water consumption has significantly increased.
+A major underground leak on the water main incoming at the Ystrad Mynach campus has now been identified and fully repaired after significant water loss. - Gas continues to fluctuate with consumption.
+The result highlights the impact of degree day on gas consumption although efficiencies can be targeted the degree day factor will significantly impact on any year on year comparisons. - The main gas boilers have now been replaced at Ystrad Mynach within the main G block boiler house these are now modulating condensing boilers which should significantly improve gas consumption.
+The main primary and secondary pumps have also been replaced which again will improve energy consumption. - Significant water leak was also discovered on Nantgarw D block roof these have now been addressed but this has been an ongoing issue for some time.